 Table 3.1.
 Relative Figures of Merit for both DE and MG as a function of LRG/ELG ratio.
-DE and MG constraints are each independently normalised to the FoM for galaxy-galaxy clustering (including RSDs) from a DESpec-type survey only.
-Columns show constraints for DESpec alone, nn, joint independent DESpec and DES constraints, nn + , and joint constraints assuming DES and DESpec are on the same patch of sky, including all cross correlations, + n+ nn .
+DE and MG constraints are each independently normalised to the FoM for galaxy-galaxy clustering (including RSD) from a DESpec-type survey only.
+Columns show constraints for DESpec alone (nn), joint independent DESpec and DES constraints (nn + , and joint constraints assuming DES and DESpec are in the same patch of sky, including all cross correlations (+ n+ nn) .
 Rows show results for different ratios of LRGs to ELGs as target selection strategies are changed.

 Table 3.1 summarizes the FoM variation as a function of LRG/ELG ratio.
-Looking at these relative FoM numbers shows us that, even for the simple scenarios we consider, altering the type of galaxy selected can change headline FoM results by up to 70% for DESpec alone.
-Obviously the addition of the (unchanging) DES survey mitigates this variation in the joint constraints but we still see differences at the 20% level for the joint constraints including all cross-correlations.
-These results are preliminary findings but they demonstrate the importance of considering the details of target selection for a DESpec-type survey.
+Looking at these relative FoM numbers shows us that, even for the simple scenarios we consider, altering the type of galaxy selected can change FoM results by up to 70% for DESpec alone.
+Obviously the addition of the (unchanging) DES survey mitigates this variation in the joint constraints, but we still see differences at the 20% level for the joint constraints including all cross-correlations.
+These results are preliminary findings, but they demonstrate the importance of considering the details of target selection for a DESpec-type survey.
 A more detailed investigation will appear in Kirk et al. (2012).

-In summary, Fig. 3.12 above and earlier Fig. 2.1 and Fig. 2.3 show examples that illustrate the potential for a substantial improvement in our knowledge of DE with respect to what will be achieved by DES.
+In summary, Fig. 3.12 and Figs. 2.1 and 2.3 illustrate the potential for substantial improvement in our knowledge of DE and MG with respect to what will be achieved by DES.
 The combination of DES and DESpec can improve the DETF figure of merit on cosmic acceleration by factors well above 5, depending on the probes and assumptions used.
 A similar gain can be achieved simultaneously on the cosmic growth history or modified gravity models.
 We have also illustrated how we can use DES photometric information to select spectroscopic targets to optimize the survey science.

-These results have assumed some basic target selection strategies for a DESpec-type survey.
-There is R&D work to be done on the details of survey optimization and it is already being actively pursued by three teams within the DESpec collaboration.
+These results have assumed basic target selection strategies for a DESpec-type survey.
+We are pursuing R&D work on survey optimization.
 In particular we will optimize the relative number of galaxy targets of a given type at different redshifts (see Table 3.1).
-Different galaxies types trace differently DM halos of different mass.
-Higher redshift galaxies sample larger volumes but 3D dark matter information is better recovered at intermediate redshifts, where DES weak lensing information peaks (see Fig. 2.2).
-We are also working closely with the spectrograph design teams to forecast results based on different design specifications, particularly wavelength coverage.
+Different galaxy types differently trace dark matter halos of different mass.
+Higher-redshift galaxies sample larger volumes, but 3D dark matter information is better recovered at intermediate redshifts, where DES weak lensing information peaks (see Fig. 2.2).
+We will combine these theoretical considerations with those related to the spectrograph design to forecast results based on different design specifications, particularly wavelength coverage.
 This more detailed work is in progress and will be presented as part of the continued R&D development of DESpec.

 4. DESpec Instrument Definition